-On the other hand, if you're ethnocentric in the sense of being fearful, intolerant, or even just avoidant towards those other cultures-be they on the other side of the planet, country, province, city, building, counter, or desk-you limit your opportunities for success in the globalized market.
-Even engaging other cultures with simplistic, preconceived notions informed by media stereotypes reducing everyone in a culture to a onedimensional character or prop will similarly lead you into serious error.
+On the other hand, if you're ethnocentric in the sense of being fearful, intolerant, or even just avoid other cultures-whether they are on the other side of the planet, country, province, city, building, counter, or desk-you limit your opportunities for success in the globalized market.
+Even engaging other cultures with simplistic, preconceived notions informed by media stereotypes reducing everyone in a culture to a one-dimensional character will similarly lead you into communication problems.
 Intercultural communication requires openness to difference, patience in overcoming cultural and language barriers, and the desire to learn about other cultures and points of view.

 If your work brings you into contact with cultures that you know little about, forget the stereotypes and learn about their culture by both researching it and talking to them respectfully.
 Along these lines, this chapter section provides a guide for how to approach intercultural communication in the modern workplace by considering what you share in common with the people you interact with, what to look for in terms of cultural differences, and how to act in either case.
-Though we don't have room for a thorough guide on specific cultural differences pertaining to every unique culture you might encounter, we will focus on basic principles for conducting intercultural communication (Business Communication for Success, 2015, 18.1 - 18.2).
+Though we don't have room for a thorough guide on specific cultural differences pertaining to every unique culture you might encounter, we will focus on basic principles for conducting intercultural communication ("Business Communication for Success," 2015, 18.1 - 18.2).